You hear it all the time: Vet care is expensive. But could you really put a price tag on your precious companion?

 While not recognized by the AKC, the American Bulldog is an actual breed.
 Often, the American Bulldog is confused with the Staffordshire Terrier or Pit Bull.
 The American Bulldog is its own breed of terrier.

-The list of problems this dog exhibits is short.
+The list of problems this dog exhibit is short.
 The most expensive will be hip problems.
 About 1 in 3 American Bulldogs will show signs of hip dysplasia.

 Often, like other terriers, the American Bulldog can have skin allergies which lead to bacterial infections in extreme cases of neglect.
 If you catch your dog’s skin allergy before it becomes too much of a problem, your vet can put your dog on a specially formulated diet.